dcporcaro/getdata_009_project/README.md

 ## merged_train_test is the one data set for part 1 of the course project.
 There are no column and row names yet.

-## Part 2 of the source project, extract only the measurements on the mean and standard deviation for each of the 10299 rows or measurements
+## Part 2 of the course project, extract only the measurements on the mean and standard deviation for each of the 10299 rows or measurements

 ## First, add column names